xnucrack/antiswift/README.md

 # antiswift
 Hopper scripts that make Swift binaries easier to work with.

-This repository is still a work-in-progress and it is still growing.
+This repository is a work-in-progress and it is still growing.

 ## arm_switch_solve.py